Fall 2022 Admission

 Letters of recommendation help to verify who you are, as a whole person.
 We are looking for the collegiality, self-reliance, and initiative, necessary to thrive both in long-distance mentorships and in intensive and close community during the residency periods.
 While we encourage you to contact referees who can speak about your writing and/or your academic background, it’s not necessary that these letters come from professors.
 You should choose referees who can speak specifically about who you are right now, your ability to succeed in graduate-level work, and/or your capacity for giving and taking constructive criticism.

-4. The writing sample should reflect your best creative work.
-Please stay inside the page/poem maximums described in the “Overview” above.
-The writing sample and statement of objectives must be uploaded as separate files (MS Word or PDF format).
+5. The writing samples should reflect your best work.
+Each writing sample, personal essay, and statement of purpose must all be uploaded as separate files (PDF format).

 We are looking for writing samples that accurately reflect the breadth and depth of your writing, and, if you write in more than one genre, encourage you to include work from more than one genre.
 Please do not feel limited by the genre you have identified in the application; we want to read the work that you feel best represents you as a writer.

-The curriculum vitae should give us a sense of who you are as a whole person; we do not expected that you have published or won writing awards.
+The resume/curriculum vitae should give us a sense of who you are as a whole person; we do not expect that you have published or won writing awards.
 We do want to see that you are passionate and committed—not only to writing but also to other aspects of your life.

-6. The official transcripts of all previous academic work must be sent directly to: Enrollment Services, Oregon State University - Cascades,1500 SW Chandler Avenue, Bend, Oregon 97702.
+7. The official transcripts of all previous academic work should be sent electronically to CascadesAdmit@osucascades.edu or hard copies can be mailed to Enrollment Services, Oregon State University - Cascades,1500 SW Chandler Avenue, Bend, Oregon 97702.
+Transcripts are only considered official if they’re received directly from the institution or a third-party service like Parchment or National Clearinghouse.